Anner-deJong/Self-Driving-Car/CarND-Behavioral-Cloning-Project/writeup.md

 Following the preprocessing is the actual trainable model, consisting of 7 layers in total.

 Each of the 7 layers includes Batch Norm and uses with Xavier initializations, and all but the last layer use ReLU activations.
 The first three conv layers include a MaxPool of size 2x2 (the last conv layer ends up with HxW = 1x16 so no further Pooling is applied).
 Dropout is applied to the 2nd until 6th layer in an increasingly aggressive regularization manner (increasing dropout rates (0.8, 0.7, 0.6, 0.5, 0.5)).

+----UPDATE----
+Whereas Tensorflow's Dropout function is passed a parameter representing the probability to keep a neuron, Keras works the other way around, passing not probabilities of keeping a neuron, but inversaly of dropping them!
+I didn't realize this until later.

 #### More NVIDIA alike model